 Dr. Zanotti shares several other risk factors that can result in premature births.
 Some can be controlled, but some cannot.

-“Women who become pregnant at a very young age, as well as women who become pregnant after age 35, also are at a higher risk of pre-term delivery,” she says.
+“If you become pregnant at a very young age, as well as those who become pregnant after age 35, you’re also at a higher risk of pre-term delivery,” she says.

 Lifestyle habits can play a role too, which is why it’s important to avoid smoking, alcohol and the use of recreational drugs.

-Another risk factor for pre-term delivery exists for women who have had previous procedures performed on their cervix because of pre-cancerous concerns.
+Another risk factor for pre-term delivery exists for those who have had previous procedures performed on their cervix because of pre-cancerous concerns.

 “If you’ve had a procedure to your cervix because of abnormal pap smears and precancerous changes, you are at a higher risk for pre-term labor and pre-term delivery,” Dr. Zanotti says.

-“Women who have had previous pre-term births are at a higher risk in future pregnancies,” Dr. Zanotti says.
-However, some studies have shown that the use of progesterone injections may significantly reduce that risk for these women and are recommended by many providers.
+“Those who have had previous pre-term births are at a higher risk in future pregnancies,” Dr. Zanotti says.
+However, some studies have shown that the use of progesterone injections may significantly reduce that risk and are recommended by many providers.

 “There is much research going on to find ways to reduce the risk of pre-term birth.
-For now, lifestyle modifications to ensure a woman is the healthiest she can be and routine prenatal care are the best things a woman can do,” she adds.
+For now, lifestyle modifications to ensure someone is the healthiest they can be and routine prenatal care are the best things you can do,” she adds.

 It’s also important to attend your regular pregnancy checkup appointments and consult with your Ob/Gyn with any concerns.
 Becoming pregnant for the first time can be an overwhelmingly happy and stressful time and it’s completely normal to feel this way.